How Much is a Forearm Tattoo?

 Forearm Canvas: The forearm is a popular choice for tattoos due to its enough surface area.
 This allows for a wide variety of designs and styles to be showcased.

-Forearm Tattoo prices: As experienced tattoo artist Jack Inkwell says, “At InkCraft Studios, we charge by the hour.
+Forearm Tattoo prices: As I always say, “At InkCraft Studios, we charge by the hour.
 This ensures each piece receives the dedicated time and detail it deserves, resulting in a long-lasting masterpiece you’ll love.”
-Many tattoo artists, following this approach, typically charge between $180 and $200 per hour.

 Let’s understand average forearm tattoo cost through a table.: